Prateekjha09/DataEngineeringCaseStudy/Readme.md

 - Prateek Jha

 #### Update - 2023/05/12
-- Added a new folder named "uiTemplate" which utilizes HTML, CSS and javaScript for creating a UI to perform CRUD operations for different tasks
+- Added a new folder named "uiTemplate" which utilizes HTML, CSS and javaScript for creating a UI to perform CRUD operations for different tasks.
-- Also , I'm currently thinking to use Node.js with express.js and snowflake to store all the operations for different tasks
+- Also , I'm currently thinking to use Node.js with express.js and snowflake to store all the operations for different tasks.